-Up until recently, he got the stomach flu every few months due to inflammation in his colon (read more about our experience), which we were able to heal with colostrom and probiotic supplement, IgG supplement, gluten-free diet and fermented cod liver oil.
-It’s been nearly 9 months since he’s had the stomach flu, so I was surprised when he got it.
+A few years ago, he got the stomach flu every few months due to inflammation in his colon (read more about our experience), which we were able to heal with colostrom and probiotic supplement, gluten-free diet and extra virgin cod liver oil.

 We’ve got the routine down.
 BRAT (bananas, rice, applesauce and gluten-free toast) diet and an electrolyte drink, usually Pedialyte.
 But when I began really looking at the label, I was horrified to find so many harmful ingredients – such as artificial colors and flavors.
 That’s when I decided to make my own homemade electrolyte drink.